DrK-Lo/lotterhoslabprotocols/general_freezer.md

 [phone alarm handling instructions](img/PhoneAlarmHandlingInstructionsCentronNUcontactDennisTodd.pdf)

-Your pin codes to acknowledge alarms received on your phone is described below.
+Your pin codes to acknowledge alarms received on your phone is last 4 digits of your contact numbers

+Add the alarm phone to your list of contacts: the phone number that would be calling is Node 2 Phone 16176081423

 When you log in, our freezers are labeled 120 (the -20C in Edwards) and 121 (the -80C in Edwards)